 The Christ Mass lollipop par excellence is white and red precisely to remember the purity and blood of the Redeemer and has the shape of a shepherd’s stick to recall the words of the Psalm according to which the Lord is, in fact, our shepherd.

 Christ Mass, or the commemoration of the birth of Jesus, which is celebrated on December 25, has many points in common with the Saturnalia, the pagan festivals that the Romans celebrated in honor of Saturn, the god of agriculture and the harvest.
-During the imperial period, these holidays took place between the 17th and 23rd of December, coinciding with the winter solstice, the darkest time of the year when the sun rises later and sets earlier.
+During the imperial period, these holidays took place between the 17th and 23rd of December, coinciding with the winter solstice, the darkest time when the sun rises later and sets earlier.